Allisonius/allisonius.github.io/_pages/about.md

 * **April 2024:** Invited speaker at the [2024 NSF CISE CAREER Workshop](https://www.cnsr.ictas.vt.edu/NSF-CISE-CAREER-Workshop-24/index.html).
 Slides are up on the agenda for all of our CAREER Awardee Talks.
 * **Feburary 2024:** Gave a presentation on CS vs SE vs CE majors and how to prepare before college at [Digital Divas 2024](https://digital-divas.weebly.com/).
 * **Janurary 2024:** One paper "LLM4TDD: Best Practices for Test Driven Development Using Large Language Models" accepted into [LLMCODE@ICSE 2024](https://llm4code.github.io/).
-* **December 2023:** I have received a [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2337667&HistoricalAwards=false) grant to work on integrating live programming practices into finite model finders with the aim to ease the burden of learning software modeling. **Total:** 525k
-* **October 2023:** Served on the "Blazing Bright: Faculty Impact To The Computing Community" panel and hosted the PhD Lightening Talks at [UTA's 50th anniversary event](https://uta.engineering/computing50/).
-* **July 2023:** One paper "Crucible: Graphical Test Cases for Alloy Models" accepted into [ISSRE 2023](https://issre.github.io/2023/).
-* **July 2023:** One paper "Live Programming for Finite Model Finders" accepted into [ASE NIER 2023](https://conf.researchr.org/home/ase-2023).
-* **June 2023:** Two papers accepted into [MODELS 2023](https://conf.researchr.org/home/models-2023).
-* **April 2023:** Presented a talk [Proofreading the Proofreader: The Benefits of Unit Tests for Software Models](https://neverworkintheory.org/) at Never Work in Theory 2023!
-* **Janurary 2023:** On maternity leave - baby Arcadia arrived on the 7th!
-* **November 2022:** One paper "Abstract Alloy Instances" accepted into [FM 2023](https://fm2023.isp.uni-luebeck.de/).
 * **More:** ([Older News](https://allisonius.github.io/news/)).

 <h3><i class="fa fa-fw fa-puzzle-piece" aria-hidden="true"></i> Hobbies</h3>